2011 Ocean Indicators Summary

 Catches of Coho in September

 Catches of juvenile coho salmon in our September trawl surveys have been a fairly good indicator of rates of return of coho the following year.
-Catches over the past two years have been among our lowest since 1998.
-The September 2010 survey caught the 11th lowest number of coho since 1998 (September 09 saw the lowest, 13th of 13 surveys).
-This suggests very low coho returns both in 2010 as well as 2011.
+Catches over the past few years have been among the lowest since 1998; however, numbers of coho in the September 2011 survey ranked 5th overall.